Skip to main content

 James Reston Jr.

-James Reston Jr. is a historian, journalist, and novelist who has authored 19 books and four plays across a wide variety of subjects.
+James Reston Jr. was a historian, journalist, and novelist who authored 19 books and four plays across a wide variety of subjects.
 His historical writing includes titles such as Galileo: A LifeThe Last ApocalypseWarriors of God, Dogs of God, and Defenders of the Faith, and The Conviction of Richard Nixon: The Untold Story of the Frost/Nixon Interviews, while his fiction and memoir writing includes titles like Fragile Innocence, To Defend, To Destroy, and The Knock at Midnight.
 His most recent work is The Nineteenth Hijacker: a novel of 9/11a fictional account of the September 11 terrorist plane hijackings.

 The son of New York Times editor James "Scotty" Reston, he was an assistant to Secretary of the Interior Stewart Udall before serving in the US Army from 1965 to 1968.
 In 1976-77, he was David Frost's Watergate advisor for the famous Nixon interviews, the most watched public affairs television program in American history.